ADENIRAN0001/DATAVISUAL/README.md

 ## DATA VISUALIZATION
 Data visualization was done by the following procedures;
 - Creating a pivot table.
 We selected all the given data and then we clicked on Pivot table.
-- We began to create different tables based on a few criteria in other to gain insight on the data
+- We began to create different tables based on a some criteria in other to gain insight on the data.
 - We created charts (graphs) based on the various tables that we created using the pivot.
 ## DATA ANALYSIS
   These are some of the insight I observed from the dataset.